The Informed Investor

 Many people give it a shot and may experience initial success.
 Many of those same people, however, may end up giving back a portion of their gains at a later time, when the market enters a different phase.
 It is only after the fact that some of them realize it would have been better to use a financial advisor.
 But of course, everyone’s experience will be different.

 What is critical is making the decision thoughtfully, since there is a lot at stake when you are dealing with your life’s savings.
-So if you are trying to decide whether to go it alone or enlist an advisor, here is some information that may help you make a balanced decision.
+So if you are trying to decide whether to go it alone or enlist a financial advisor, here is some information that may help you make a balanced decision.

 Avoid Mistakes That Can Harm Your Future Quality of Life